rachel-13/seekmax-ios-codetest/README.md

 ### TODO: ENGINEERING EXCELLENCE

-- Unit tests with Combine's Publisher framework, need to study this as I am used to using RxTest with a TestSchedule to create HotObservables.
-Need to find an equivalent of RxTest
+- Unit tests with Combine's Publisher framework, need to study this more extensivelt as there are no TestSchedulers like what RxTest used to have to minimize waiting time
-- Implment a sessionManager to listen to login state in Singleton pattern.
-Still need to inject this as dependency such that classes that use it can still be unit tested or at least Mocks can be created
+- ~~Implment a sessionManager to listen to login state in Singleton pattern.
+Still need to inject this as dependency such that classes that use it can still be unit tested or at least Mocks can be created~~
 - Use Interceptor to inject access token to every request
 - Implement Coordinator for all Tab bar screens that are functional
 - Find ways to consolidate `Job` object from GraphQL's `GetActiveJobsListQuery.Data.Active.Job` and `GetJobDetailQuery.Data.Job` to a common `JobModel` so that the logic to parse them are the streamlined
 - Better error handling on `LoginService` with other errors such as decoding errors or client network failures
+- Currently the codebase using Combine is a mixture of PassthrougSubject and Publisher.
+Need to streamline to right consistency.

 ### TODO: BUGS

-- Bug on company name, since there aren't any company names returned from backend, job._id was used as place holder.
+- **Bug on company name**, since there aren't any company names returned from backend, job._id was used as place holder.
 Industry and location also returns Int, need to figure out a good way to check if these variables are of valid locations.
 Maybe check for CharacterSet existence
-- Bug on login form where button is not enabled for a brief moment after you clear password via backspace.
-Reproduce via keying in username and password.
+- **Bug on login form** where button is not enabled for a brief moment after we clear password via backspace.
+Reproduction steps: Key in username and password.
 Then backspace the password textfield all the way.
 The button is still enabled even though the password textfield is empty.
 It will only be disabled after the first character of password is keyed in again and then it will re-enable.